testify-project/testify-project.github.io/_posts/2000-01-05-resources.md

 Notice that we are able to inject the resource instance, data source and connection created in our `InMemoryHSQLResource` resource provider implementation which can be useful if you wish to interact with the server and the client.
 Please note that the above example is kitchen-sink example and may not reflect a typical use-case.

-For complete ResourceProvider implementation example please take a look at the below example and be sure to read the JavaDocs:
+For complete ResourceProvider implementation and examples take a look at:
-[Example JUnit Resource Provider][example-junit-resourceprovider].
+[Example JUnit Resource Provider][example-junit-resourceprovider] [Spring JUnit Integration Test Examples][example-junit-spring-integrationtest]

 ---